veronicakuo/locpaint/README.md

 ### Key Intuition

 To my knowledge, all previous GAN inpainting approaches leverage a **binary classifier** which classifies generator outputs as "real" or "fake."
-Yet image inpainting lends itself well to discriminators that are **localizers**:

-> *If someone thinks an inpainted image looks "fake," they should be able to identify **where** the "fake" region is.*
+Yet image inpainting lends itself well to discriminators that are **localizers**: if someone thinks an inpainted image looks "fake," they should be able to identify **where** the "fake" region is.

 ### Why localization?